cyl19970726/LangLands/README.md

-# LangLands
-# Introduction & Motivation
+# LangLands Introduction & Motivation

-**Recent years have seen rapid developments in SNARKs, with provers becoming increasingly faster and the cost of verification becoming more affordable zkEVM has transitioned from a concept to reality, and RISC0 has even ushered in an era where any program can be verified.
-We now have various proof systems such as Halo2, Plonky2, Plonky3, EthStark, eStark, Spartan, and others.**
+Recent years have seen rapid developments in SNARKs, with provers becoming increasingly faster and the cost of verification becoming more affordable zkEVM has transitioned from a concept to reality, and RISC0 has even ushered in an era where any program can be verified.
+We now have various proof systems such as Halo2, Plonky2, Plonky3, EthStark, eStark, Spartan, and others.

-**These proof systems can generally be divided into front-end and back-end components.
+These proof systems can generally be divided into front-end and back-end components.
 The front end primarily consists of constraint systems like Plonkish, AIR, and R1CS.
-The back-end, or Polynomial Commitment Scheme, mainly involves KZG, FRI, and Sumcheck.**
+The back-end, or Polynomial Commitment Scheme, mainly involves KZG, FRI, and Sumcheck.

-**For instance, Plonkish combined with KZG constitutes Halo2.
-A crucial factor is the choice of the domain for the Commitment Scheme, with smaller domains often being preferred.**
+For instance, Plonkish combined with KZG constitutes Halo2.
+A crucial factor is the choice of the domain for the Commitment Scheme, with smaller domains often being preferred.

-## Software Acceleration
+## Software Acceleration overview

-**Looking back at the development history of these protocols, we can summarize the following trends in SNARK acceleration:**
+Looking back at the development history of these protocols, we can summarize the following trends in SNARK acceleration:

 1. **Choice of Domain**:
     - The primary difference between SNARK and STARK, for example, is that STARK's arithmetic circuit and commitment are in the same domain, and its domain is smaller than SNARK's scalar field and base field, granting STARK faster proof generation.
 Additionally, STARK's single-domain structure enhances its recursive performance over SNARK.